atenart/sniproxy/README.md

 	atenart/sniproxy:latest -conf sniproxy.conf
 ```

-_SNIProxy_ can be bind to a custom address or port using the `-bind` command
+_SNIProxy_ can be bound to a custom address or port using the `-bind` command
 line option.

 ```shell